 Winchester is a somewhat small town located in the state of Connecticut.
 With a population of 10,829 people and two constituent neighborhoods, Winchester is the 93rd largest community in Connecticut.
-Much of the housing stock in Winchester was built prior to World War II, making it one of the older and more historic towns in the country.
+Winchester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Winchester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Winchester isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Winchester are a mix of both white- and blue-collar jobs.
 Overall, Winchester is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Winchester who work in office and administrative support (14.03%), sales jobs (9.89%), and management occupations (8.25%).
+There are especially a lot of people living in Winchester who work in office and administrative support (14.52%), sales jobs (9.68%), and management occupations (7.28%).

-The per capita income in Winchester in 2010 was $31,475, which is low income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $125,900 for a family of four.
+The per capita income in Winchester in 2010 was $31,050, which is low income relative to Connecticut, and upper middle income relative to the rest of the US.
+This equates to an annual income of $124,200 for a family of four.
 However, Winchester contains both very wealthy and poor people as well.

 The most common language spoken in Winchester is English.
 Other important languages spoken here include Spanish and Urdu.